joshua-hew/dropbox-mini/README.md

 # dropbox-mini
-Personal project - a mini version of Dropbox hosted on AWS
+Personal project: a mini version of Dropbox hosted on AWS